Coinbase vs. SEC Battle is Looking to Get Heated

 The US Securities and Exchange Commission (SEC) makes no secret that it wants the crypto domain to suffer.
 However, the crypto-verse is ready to fight back, the crypto exchange Coinbase included.

-GNCrypto already reported that Coinbase’s execs have laughed off the SEC’s Wells notice.
+GNcrypto already reported that Coinbase’s execs have laughed off the SEC’s Wells notice.

 This was followed by an announcement where they wrote that after they received a vague and broad Wells notice from the SEC regarding an unspecified portion of our listed digital assets, our staking service Coinbase Earn, Coinbase Prime, and Coinbase Wallet.
 This type of notice is issued when the SEC is mulling enforcement action for possible violations of securities laws.